UtrechtUniversity/src-python-example/README.md

 /etc/miniconda/bin/conda init
 ```
 The terminal will tell you to close the terminal and open a new one.

+After opening a new terminal, make sure you are in the `src-python-example` folder and create and activate the virtual environment:

 ```
 conda env create --file=environment.yml conda activate geo-kernel